9 great reasons to indulge in a relaxing and therapeutic prenatal massage.

 As baby gets bigger and bigger, more stress is placed upon our hip, entire back, chest, shoulders, legs, feet and neck everyday.
 Upon studying Ayurvedic massage in India, my instructor called massage, "Lazy man's [or in this case, woman's] yoga."

 There is an increase in hormones during pregnancy, which also causes our moods to fluctuate.
-Massage can assist to stabilize our hormones and help with depression and anxiety.
+Massage can stabilize our hormones and help with depression and anxiety.